Toggle menu

 Emergency

-immediately due to the high risk the situation poses to public safety
+Work that must be dealt with immediately due to the high risk the situation poses to public safety

 Essential Maintenance

-Major structural repair work especially that undertaken when part or all of a structure is considered to be, or about to become, structurally inadequate or unsafe or unpredictable in its deterioration.
+Major structural repair work especially that undertaken when part or all of a structure is considered to be, or about to become, structurally inadequate or unsafe or unpredictable in its deterioration

 7.2 The use of a well-developed routine maintenance regime can prove cost effective in whole life terms as whilst many of the tasks are fairly minor in themselves, failure to carry them out may lead to the deterioration of the structure and the need for more costly repair operations in the future.